makandz/synduce/README.md

  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

 There are three main features that are currently functional in the application.
 Firstly we have the code editor.
-A user can access the code editor from the home page either as an existing user of the application or they can sign in as a guest.
+A user can access the code editor from the home page either as an existing user or they can sign in as a guest.
 Next, we have the login and profile pages.
 The login page allows a user to login or register for an account, whereas the profile page allows you to update the email and password of your account.
-Finally, the main purpose of this application is to allow you to run the Synduce application, and this is done at the click of a button on the code editor page.
+Finally, the main purpose of this application is to allow you to run Synduce, and this is done at the click of a button on the code editor page.
+Once you have submitted a job for Synduce to run and it has completed, it will return to you the log output from Synduce.
+You can also check and update the job status also done through a button on the code editor page.

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective